zupit-it/pipeline-templates/README.md

 `<technology-or-application>-<workflow-type>-<action-to-execute>.yml`

 Thus, it is easy to understand that the workflows uses a specific technology or application to execute the desired action.

-## Reusable Workflows
-In all the examples, we set *secrets: inherit* to pass all secrets to the reusable workflows, but it is also possible to pass only a subset of secrets.

-In addition, we added for all *step* workflows the input *LABELS* as GitHub does not allow to set the *runs-on* from the caller side, but only inside the reusable workflows.
-As we want to define the runners as late as possible, we decided to add this input variable.

-In the *workflow* type, you will note that we defined 2 inputs for the labels: NATIVE_LABELS and CONTAINER_LABELS.
-We had to differentiate as GitHub runners might start to raise permissions errors due to Docker being run as root.
-To fix this problem, workflows using docker images must use different runners from workflows running commands directly on the host.

 ### NodeJS - Backend & Frontend